Govan-Community/govan-website/pages/about.md

 Govan Community Council currently meets monthly on the first Monday (unless a public holiday).
 It currently meets in the Ground Floor Cafe of The Pearce Institute at 840-860 Govan Rd, Glasgow G51 3UU.
-The next meeting is scheduled for Monday 3rd of November 2025 at 7pm.
+The next meeting is scheduled for Monday 1st of December 2025 at 7pm.

 The Chair is Claire Dickson, Vice Chair is Willie Jones, and the secretary is Greg Easton.
 Updated contact details will be provided